secmon-as-code/alertchain/README.md

 By utilizing OPA and Rego, a SOAR system can flexibly apply a set of user-defined policies to maintain the security of applications and systems.
 This approach simplifies the process of updating or changing security policies and ensures a more accurate policy application.
 Moreover, the Rego language is flexible and expressive, making it easy to add or modify policies.

+## Concept

+AlertChain is a versatile software that accepts structured event data through HTTP or other means, and then determines its actions based on policies written in Rego.

+### Action

+Actions, the basic units of operation, are primarily implemented within AlertChain using Go code.
+For example, there is an action called [github-issuer](docs/action/github-issuer.md) which creates an issue on GitHub.
+Users can define any number of actions in a configuration written in Jsonnet, each of which needs a unique ID.
+Basic settings, such as the username and API key required to execute the action, are defined within [the Jsonnet configuration](docs/config.md).
+Additionally, runtime adjustments, such as specifying labels when creating a GitHub issue, can be made within the policy itself.

+### Policy

+There are two main types of policies in AlertChain:

+1. Alert Policy: This policy evaluates the input structured data and determines whether the event should trigger an alert.
+Users can add any parameters as metadata during the evaluation process.
+The policy is invoked only once.

+2. Action Policy: This policy decides how to respond if an event is determined to be an alert.
+The `action.main` policy is always invoked first to determine the initial action to be taken.
+Actions are specified by their unique ID defined in the Jsonnet configuration, and if the action accepts arguments, they can be specified by the policy.
+After an action is executed, the `action.<action ID>` policy is invoked, allowing users to specify further actions or end the process.
+Parameters can be added or overwritten for calling new actions, allowing for alert state maintenance and enabling conditional branching and repetition if necessary.

+Overall, AlertChain provides a flexible and powerful framework for handling structured event data and determining appropriate actions based on user-defined policies.

 ## Installation

 To install AlertChain, run the following command: